Maxim-Mazurok/google-api-typings-generator/gapi.client.gmailpostmastertools-v2/readme.md

 });

 /*
+[Developer Preview](https://developers.google.com/workspace/preview): Gets a verification token used for verifying a user's ownership over a domain.
+*/
+await gapi.client.gmailpostmastertools.domains.getVerificationToken({
+  name: 'name',
+});

+/*
 Retrieves a list of all domains registered by you, along with their corresponding metadata.
 The order of domains in the response is unspecified and non-deterministic.
 Newly registered domains will not necessarily be added to the end of this list.
 */
 await gapi.client.gmailpostmastertools.domains.list({});

+/*
+[Developer Preview](https://developers.google.com/workspace/preview): Verifies a user's ownership of a domain at the DNS level.
+Note that this is distinct from checking if the user has OWNER status within IRDB.
+*/
+await gapi.client.gmailpostmastertools.domains.verify({name: 'name'});

 /*
 Executes a batch of QueryDomainStats requests for multiple domains.
 Returns PERMISSION_DENIED if you don't have permission to access DomainStats for any of the requested domains.